Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: Introduction

+for certain integers $d_1, \ldots, d_{2g}$.
+We show how to compute a generating set for the group of homomorphisms whose kernels cut out $\operatorname{MT}(J_m)_{\mathbb{Q}(\zeta_m)}$ and call it a \textit{set of equations} for the Mumford-Tate group (see \Cref{def: equation for MT} for more details).

-The determination of the connected monodromy field is much more subtle; we describe it completely in the following statement (see \Cref{def: equation for MT} for the notion of a \textit{set of equations} for the Mumford-Tate group and \eqref{eq:Gammaf} for the notation $\Gamma(f_i)$).
+The connected monodromy field is a much subtler invariant.
+We describe it completely in the following statement, where -- for each element $f_i =x_1^{d_1} \cdots x_{2g}^{d_{2g}}$ of a set of equations for the Mumford-Tate group -- the notation $\Gamma(f_i)$ denotes an explicit algebraic number which can be computed from the exponents $d_i$ using Euler's $\Gamma$ function (see \Cref{def: gamma value associated to equation for MT} for the precise definition).